 Appropriate for the job

 Carpenter work shorts typically feature utility pockets and loops but they are not strictly for carpentry.
 A handyman or DIYer can also benefit from the same features.
 Still, it would be best to take note of your habits or safety precautions concerning your work.
-For instance, some folks prefer carrying items in the tool belt rather than pockets.
+For instance, some folks prefer carrying items in tool belts rather than pockets.
 In that case, then you don’t have to get shorts with multiple pockets.
 It all boils down to personal preference unless your employer says otherwise.

 If your employer gives you some leeway in choosing your work attire, then I strongly recommend taking advantage of this freedom.
 Go for the most comfortable shorts for hot weather.
 Beyond the choice of fabric, consider the fitting of the shorts.
 Tight clothes can prevent you from moving properly while baggy garments may get caught in machines.

-Also, think about how the shorts will feel once you put on the tool belt or loading the pockets with your tools.
+Also, think about how the shorts will feel once you put on the tool belt or load the pockets with your tools.
 When putting some nails in the nail pockets, do you feel the pointy side poking or scratching your skin as you move?

 Workwear does not have to be boring.
 In this listicle, I’ve put together a dozen hard-wearing, breathable work shorts that are stylish.
 It is no secret that workwear is taking over the fashion scene.
 Dickies Clothing, for instance, is initially worn by those who hold blue-collar jobs.
 Years later, it became popular among skaters and eventually made kidswear.
 Whether you reserve your workwear strictly for work or use it for other occasions, it’s all up to you.
 But it is certainly nice to have some shorts that you can wear anywhere.